inspec/inspec-vault/README.md

 end
 ```

-With no other settings, Chef InSpec will look for a Vault secret located at `secret/inspec/my_profile` with a key "some_input".
-It will use the Vault if found; otherwise it will fall back to other means of resolving the input, such as the profile metadata or CLI values.
+Chef Inspec will determine a secret lookup path and access Vault.
+With no other settings, Chef InSpec will look for a Vault secret located at `secret/inspec/my_profile` with a key named "some_input".
+Chef InSpec will use the Vault secret if found, but otherwise it will fall back to other means of resolving the input, such as the profile metadata or CLI values.

 ## Configuring the Plugin